Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 Watch the change of the guards at the Hellenic Parliament

-After visiting the National Garden and the nearby sites, make your way to the Hellenic Parliament building for a famous spectacle: Witnessing the Changing of the Guards at the Hellenic Parliament is a quintessential Athenian experience.
+After visiting the National Garden and the nearby landmarks, make your way to the Hellenic Parliament building at Syntagma Square to watch the changing of the guards, which is a quintessential Athenian experience.

 Two Guards performing the Changing of the Guards in front of the Hellenic Parliament